EnvCLI/EnvCLI/README.md

 ## Roadmap

-*Feel free to respond in the respective issue if you want to work on a feature*

 - Aliases for Windows/Linux to omit the "envcli run" prefix and use `npm`, `go`, ... directly.
 - Caching of directories on the host.
 - Configuration of proxy server for the containers.